 No matter how much he may cherish his wife and assume she will be there to help him in his moment of need, these things simply can't be assumed to happen as hoped.

-One of the most challenging yet crucial conversations men need to have with their aging dads revolves around financial planning and estate management.
-Approaching topics such as long-term care, retirement planning, , including when considering options for a retirement home, inheritance, and end-of-life directives can be daunting for both parties involved.
+One of the most challenging yet crucial conversations sons need to have with their aging dads revolves around financial planning and estate management.
+Approaching topics such as long-term care, retirement planning, including when considering options for a retirement home, inheritance, and end-of-life directives can be daunting for both parties involved.

 However, starting this dialogue in advance allows both parties to understand each other's wishes regarding crucial aspects such as medical treatment, independent living arrangements, funeral plans, and even organ donation.